brooth/jeta-samples/hello-jeta/README.md

 }
 ```

 Finally, we can run `SayHelloApp`.
-In the console we'll see
+In the console we should see:

 ```
 Hello, Jeta